-Area of Study 1 - Historical relationships with outdoor environments through to the influence of a number of major events and issues subsequent to European settlement.
+Area of Study 1 - Historical relationships with outdoor environments

+This area of study explores how Australians have understood and interacted with outdoor environments over time.
+Students examine the unique nature of Australian outdoor environments and investigate a range of human relationships with outdoor environments, from various Indigenous cultural experiences, through to the influence of a number of major events and issues subsequent to European settlement.
 Case studies are used to analyse the role of environmental movements in changing human relationships with outdoor environments.
 Students must study the role of at least one environmental movement in changing relationships with outdoor environments.